Nemarluk

+Life

 Reported to be 6 feet 2 inches tall, he was head man of the Chul-a-mar, the "Red Band of Killers".
 The men close to him and most loyal were Minmara, Mankee, Mangue and Lin.
 People of the area who knew him, described him at this time as being "proper fighting man and funny man".
 When fighting, the men were always painted red.
 Nemarluk and his followers lived and camped mainly on the Moyle Plain, and at the mouth of Port Keats (now Wadeye).

 One of the most famous incidents concerning Nemarluk and his men was the killing of the Japanese crew of the lugger Ouida at Injin Beach, near Port Keats in 1933.
 In the 1930s, he was imprisoned in Darwin's Fannie Bay Gaol.
 He soon managed to break out, and made his escape by swimming eight kilometres across Darwin Harbour to the then-remote Cox Peninsula.

 Popular culture

+Popular fiction writer Ion Idriess wrote about the last three years of Nemarluk's life in the book:

+Idriess, Ion L. (Ion Llewellyn) (1941).
+Nemarluk: King of the Wilds.
+Angus and Robertson, Sydney.

-Popular fiction writer Ion Idriess wrote about the last three years of Nemarluk's life, particularly his battle against the tracker Bul-Bul, who the Northern Territory Police had brought in to capture him.
+This book focuses particularly on his battle against the tracker Bul-Bul, whom the Northern Territory Police had brought in to capture him.

+The Ngan'gikurunggurr language version of this story is available at AIATSIS and the English translation of this is available online.

-He also reportedly inspired the lead character in the film Jedda (1955).
+He also reportedly inspired the character Marbuck in the film Jedda (1955).